RickGelhausen/HRIBO_ReadTheDocs/docs/source/example-workflow.rst

 .. code-block:: bash

-    $ snakemake --use-conda -s HRIBO/Snakefile_nixtail --configfile HRIBO/config.yaml --directory ${PWD} -j 10 --latency-wait 60
+    snakemake --use-conda -s HRIBO/Snakefile --configfile HRIBO/config.yaml --directory ${PWD} -j 10 --latency-wait 60

-This command will tell snakemake that conda should be used to download the required dependencies.
-With *-j* the number of cores can be specified. *--latency-wait* ensures that snakemake waits for files that might not be available directly due to file-system latencies.
+This command will tell snakemake that conda should be used to download the required dependencies. *-j* sets the maximum number of cores snakemake is allowed to use. *--latency-wait* ensures that snakemake waits for files that might not be available directly due to file-system latencies.

 Run Snakemake in a cluster environment
 **************************************